COMPERE

 Programs

-We are building a collaborative network of researchers from the ground up.
+We are building a collaborative network of researchers.
 We are seeking partners to further develop and use our electrode technology to achieve fundamental advances in sensorimotor neuroscience in both research and clinical settings.
 We will support creative ideas by offering operating funds, access to our current electrodes, input into future designs, and by promoting close and active collaboration among team members.
+Sign up for our mailing list so you don't miss out.

 • Call for Accelerator and Network Operating Grants